Skip to main content

 • Each student selects the department in which they will work.

-• All work supervised by teachers and industry mentors.
+• All work is supervised by teachers and industry mentors.
 Safety is our number one priority.

 • Students, please show up dressed to work: clothes that can get dirty, closed-toed shoes, long hair pulled back, no loose jewelry.